SherazHussain546/StylishMarbleArt/README.md

 Your project uses secret keys for its AI features, sending emails, and displaying Google Maps.
 It is **critical** that these keys are never uploaded to a public GitHub repository.
 The standard way to handle this is with a `.env.local` file.

 1.  **Create a `.env.local` file**: At the root of your project, create a file named `.env.local`.
-Your secret keys should be stored here.
+Your secret keys should be stored here. **Replace the placeholder values** with your actual secret keys.
 For example:
     ```
     # For the AI Assistant on the contact page
     GEMINI_API_KEY=your_gemini_secret_key_here